awsh/esp8266_wspr_beacon/README.md

 You will need to update the SSID and PASS variables in the sketch with your wifi network info.

-You will also need to generate your encoded WSPR message using the included wsprgen program.
+You will also need to generate your encoded WSPR message by compiling and running the included wspr.c code.